Electron microscopy facility

 transmission and scanning electron microscopy to the scientific community

 (IBPS, Sorbonne Université, public and private laboratories).
-A team of four engineers animate
+A team of three engineers animate

 the EMS.
 They provide methodological support, user training, maintenance of the